l-liava-l/Collection.wiki.eng/What is Collection?.md

 $C({a: 64, b: 16, c: 4}).map(Math.sqrt);
 ```

-As you can see, difference between Collection and native methods in the call special constructor `$C` because majority methods of Collection make interface similar with array API
+As you can see, the difference between Collection and native methods is in the call of special constructor `$C` because the majority of methods of Collection make interface similar with array API

 Collection maintain the following types of data:
 * Array (`Array`);